dicekeys/seeded-crypto/doxygen/JSON Format for Derivation Options.md

 *Universal fields* are used by the Seeded Cryptography Library directly to derive secrets and key seeds.
 These are generalizable to any type of seed string, not just the DiceKeys use case for which we created this library.

-The Seeded Cryptogpraphy Library is oblivious to other fields, but since they are part of the JSON string any changes to them will cause the library to derive a different key.
+The Seeded Cryptography Library is oblivious to other fields, but since they are part of the JSON string any changes to them will cause the library to derive a different key.

 *DiceKeys Hardware fields* apply to keys seeded with a DiceKeys.